Colours and shape

 The flower has various symbolic meanings.
 Strelitzia is seen as the flower of freedom, and also represents immortality.
 This special symbolism deserves a good story to go with it.
 So if you’re giving someone Strelitzia, include a card explaining why they deserve this flower.

-The Strelizia originates from South Africa and was shipped to many countries in the eighteenth century.
-That is also how it got its name; the great love that the wife of King George III, Charlotte van Mecklenburg-Strelitz, had for flowers and plants, led to the naming of this special flower.
+Strelitzia originates from South Africa, and was transported to many countries in the 18th century.
+That’s also how it acquired its name: the wife of the English King George III, Charlotte of Meckelenburg-Strelitz, had a great love for flowers and plants, and so this remarkable flower was named after her.